 For an easier read click on 'reader view' in your browser.

 I was sitting on the front porch swing smoking a cigarette.
 The night air was still and the woods were quiet.
 I watched the smoke move slowly as I exhaled.
 There was a light fog amidst the dew that began to set in.
-Seemed too early for dew, but I concurred with nature on its timing when I noticed my watch said 1:52am.
+Seemed too early for dew, but I concurred with nature on its timing when I noticed my watch read 1:52 a.m.
 Despite the cooler temperatures a cricket began to sing like a male house finch on a spring morning.
 His chirping grew louder as he wanted one last rhythmic dance from a nearby female before autumn brought on an early frost.
-Earlier today, I heard a large flock of V-formation geese approach overhead from the north.
-I watched them fly over and disappear into the sky behind the house; listening to the Doppler effect of their honks and cackles.
+Before nightfall, I heard a large flock of geese approach overhead from the north in their quintessential V formation.
+I watched them fly over and disappear into the sky behind the house; listening to the Doppler Effect of their honks and cackles.

-When autumn arrives, I hardly feel the enthusiasm of falling warm colored leaves or a homemade pumpkin pie with whipped cream.
+When autumn arrives, I hardly feel the enthusiasm of warm colored falling leaves or the scent of a homemade pumpkin pie.
 Autumn brings an emotional plague; a weight in my throat, bearing down through my esophagus into the pit of my stomach.
 All I want to do is crawl away, silently.
 I felt like I was being sucked into the darkness of winter every day as the earth tilted herself away from the sun; the shorter the days became, the heavier I felt.
-The people in my life had once accepted all of this about me.
+The people in my life accepted all of this about me.
 They were unsure of my melancholy but respected my solitude.
 I felt sure of this as I felt sure of the sturdiness of trees.
-I was lucky to have friends that understood my moods like a foundation provided when the sun no longer held me up.
+I was lucky to have family that understood my moods like a foundation provided when the sun no longer held me up.

-Every summer I make the drive up to Lake Placid and stay for four months to write and take photos of nature in the area.
+Every summer I drive up to Grandma’s house near Lake Placid and stay for three months to write and take photos of nature in the area.
 Getting away from the city and noise allows me to open myself to the forest which brings much needed solace.
-Summer breezes and waving branches welcome me like Grandma did with open arms on Christmas Eve after a long drive up winding mountain roads.
+Summer breezes and waving branches welcome me like Grandma did with open arms after what seemed like a long drive up through the Adirondack Mountains.
 My brother would listen to music on his Walkman.
 Whatever happened to the simplicity of cassette tapes?
 He’d stare out the window for hours counting the white dashed lines in the middle of the road waiting to see road kill.
 I preferred the silence on road trips; spotting the occasional rabbit or deer off the side of the road grazing.
 Instead, I was forced to listen to my parents argue over money and in-laws.

-When Grandpa died we still came up for Christmas but those three-weeks visits in the summer stopped.
+When Grandpa died we still made the trip up for Christmas but those summer visits had stopped.
 Mom said Grandma wanted to travel in the summer.
-Grandpa never liked to travel so when he passed Grandma took advantage of escaping a constant reminder of loss.
+Grandpa never liked to travel so when he passed Grandma took advantage of escaping the constant reminder of loss.
 She went to Alaska and Mexico, all over Europe and even parts of Africa.
 She took many photographs of the places she visited.
 She even had some of her photos published in a few National Geographic magazines.
-After I finished my undergrad in English Education at Boston University, I served four years in the Peace Corps.
+After I finished my undergrad in English Education at Boston University, I served two years in the Peace Corps.
 On some of my travels I got to visit the same places Grandma showed me in photographs.
 I admired Grandma for her dauntless travels alone.
 As an adult, I certainly appreciated her more as a distinguished, intellectual woman rather than the fluffy, sweet, kitchen and garden lady, I used to know and love.

 The apple, pear, and apricot trees put out some sweet fruit this year.
 They need some trimming but I think Grandma would be proud to know that I picked often this past summer and sold at the market what I couldn’t eat.
 The other farmers were happy to see that I continued Grandma’s spot at the market.
 It was strange selling fruit without Grandma exchanging stories with the other old farmers.
 It felt awkward and lonely.
 However, she would be disappointed if she saw the empty garden of daffodil death.
 Grandma said that looking out her kitchen window into her garden of daffodils was like God’s hand of sunshine blooming up from the ground.
 Yellow was her favorite color.
 My mom’s side of the family were all Irish.
 Grandma was the first generation American.
 She held onto long traditions of large holiday meals and playing Irish folk tunes but her favorite family tradition was having a flower garden full of daffodils.